soniasriram/Dementia-Prediction-using-SVM/README.md

-# Dementia-Prediction-using-SVM
 # Mini-Project: Dementia prediction using SVM

 # Problem Statement
-**Prediction of Dementia using an SVM model on brain MRI features
+**Prediction of Dementia using an SVM model on brain MRI features**

 # Learning Objectives
 At the end of the mini-project, you will be able to :